 It is a good idea to take someone with you to appointments to support you and help you remember what is discussed.

-Use our Canrefer website to find specialist centres in NSW and ACT for different types of cancer.
+Use our Canrefer website to find information about specialist centres in NSW and ACT for different types of cancer.

 What you need to know